Ain (film)

 Ain is a 2015 Indian Malayalam-language film written and directed by Sidhartha Siva and starring Musthafa and Rachana Narayanankutty.
 Set in a Muslim household in Malabar, the film revolves around a lazy but innocent and vulnerable youth who happens to witness a murder and escapes to Mangalore.
 The film released in selected theatres in Kerala on 25 September 2015.

 The film won the National Film Award for Best Feature Film in Malayalam, while Musthafa got a Special Jury Mention for acting.
 The film also won the Padmarajan Award.
-The original musical score was composed, arranged, programmed and produced by Rahul Raj & The song penned by Vishal Johnson.
+The original musical score was composed, arranged, programmed and produced by Rahul Raj & the song penned by Vishal Johnson.

 Plot

 Maanu is a naïve, lazy and aimless youngster who doesn't have a steady job with a steady income.
 Although time has come for him to shoulder the responsibility of providing for his family, he runs away from it and is least concerned about what life means to him.
-Maanu flees his native place to Mangalore in fear of his life, after witnessing the gruesome murder of a local political functionary.
-The interaction he has with Saira following a chance meeting with her has a bearing on him and influences him to change his outlook towards life.
+Maanu flees his native place to Mangalore in fear of his life, after witnessing the gruesome murder of a local politician.
+The interaction he has with Saira following a chance meeting with her influences him to change his outlook towards life.